inspirer/textmapper/documentation.md

 In each state there may be one or more actions that lead to a successful parse.
 If there are many, we have to examine lookahead tokens to disambiguate.
 The generated parser scans them one by one until the ambiguity is resolved.
 Then it applies the only remaining valid action, or reports a syntax error.
 The pre-computed *action* table is used by the parser to look up the next action for the current state and the next input terminal.
 In addition to *Shift* and *Reduce*, the action table may contain two more types of actions:

 **Error** reports a syntax error.
-The parser may also try to recover if this feature is on.
+The parser may also try to recover if error recovery is enabled.

 **Lookahead** means that one more token is needed to disambiguate.
 It takes a new lookahead state as an argument.
 Lookahead states extend a set of parser states, and can be used as keys in the *action* table (but not in the *goto* table).
 When the parser encounters this action, it fetches the next lookahead token.
 It then continues the lookup for the new state and the new token until no more Lookahead actions are returned.